filonico/filonico.github.io/_pages/about.md

   <br />
   <br />

-  My PhD is mainly focused on <b>bivalve comparative genomics</b> with a particular interest for genes involved in <b>sex determination</b>, in the attempt to understand their patterns of molecular evolution and genome dynamics.
-Alongside bioinformatics, I am also leveraging several <i>wet lab</i> techniques (such as HCR mRNA-FISH and karyology) to gain a more comprehensive investigation of bivalves sex determination.
+  My current postdoc revolves around a project focused on the <b>evolution of vision in early metazoans</b>, leveraging both bioinformatics and wet-lab.
+My PhD was instead mainly focused on <b>bivalve comparative genomics</b> with a particular interest for genes involved in <b>sex determination</b>, in the attempt to understand their patterns of molecular evolution and genome dynamics, as well as their transcription and/or expression during early developmental stages.

   <br />
   <br />